-We approach the topic from a trait-based perspective to link individual and population level responses to community and ecosystem level processes.
-Our goal is to understand the drivers and mechanisms governing phytoplankton community responses at different scales, and to use this information to predict future changes in plankton biodiversity and aquatic ecosystem services (e.g. forecasting of cyanobacterial blooms).
+We approach the topic from a trait-based perspective to mechanistically link individual and population level responses to community and ecosystem level processes.
+We aim at mapping species interactions in complex and interconnected ecosystems, at inferring phytoplankton responses at different scales (from local to regional, from hours to decades), and at developing data-driven models to forecast changes in plankton biodiversity and aquatic ecosystem services (e.g. cyanobacterial blooms and water quality).

-We study phytoplankton communities in their natural environment by using historical series of lake monitoring data, high frequency automated monitoring, environmental DNA, and in situ experiments.
-For this reasons we explore, develop and test new tools and approaches for monitoring plankton diversity and water quality.
+We study plankton communities in their natural environment using high frequency automated monitoring, historical series of lake monitoring data, DNA meta-barcoding, and mesocosm experiments.
+We continuously explore, develop and test new tools and approaches for monitoring plankton community dynamics, biodiversity and water quality.

 Some current research interests include:

 - Relative importance of abiotic (resource supply, water physics) and biotic (competition, facilitation, trophic interactions) mechanisms driving phytoplankton growth rates